 If you have kids, there may be a trial period in which you’ve got to help your kids remember to use less water or power down devices.
 However, doing so will have many benefits.

-Not only will you save money, you’ll help preserve our earth’s precious resources.
+Not only will you save money, but you’ll also help preserve our earth’s precious resources.
 That means you’ll be helping everyone over the long term.

 How do you work to save money on utility bills?
 What are your biggest struggles in terms of saving money on utilities?
-Tell us by leaving a comment in the comments section below.
+Let us know on Facebook!